carpentries-incubator/workflows-nextflow/_episodes/05-nextflow_scripting.md

 > ## Assert
 > Assertions are important for checking some conditions are met.
-> To perform assert add `assert` in front of variable and add `==`
-> If the condition results to true, the code will continue to execute and nothing is displayed in the console and no exceptions are thrown.
+ To perform assert add `assert` in front of variable and add `==` If the condition results to true, the code will continue to execute and nothing is displayed in the console and no exceptions are thrown.
-> {: .callout}
+{: .callout }

 ### List Methods